xingyu-fu/xingyu-fu.github.io/index.md

 ### Research
 - Fu, Xingyu, Ying-Ju Chen, Guillermo Gallego and [Pin Gao](https://pin-gao-cuhk.github.io/), “[Policy Implementation in the Presence of Platform-Retailer Conflict](https://www.researchgate.net/publication/351048835_Policy_Implementation_in_the_Presence_of_Platform-Retailer_Conflict)“, Under Review at Management Science.
+- Fu, Xingyu, Ying-Ju Chen, Guillermo Gallego, Pin Gao and Mengqian Lu, “When should the regulator allow/prohibit Inter-temporal Transfer of Emission Permits?”, in preparation.

 _Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._